Development Assessment Processes

 The preliminary assessment will begin once the DA is lodged through the NSW Planning Portal to Council.
 Council officers will check its consistency with the requirements of any local, regional or state planning instrument, or other planning regulation that relates to the site or the proposed development.
 It is at this stage that the applicant may be asked to provide additional information to assist with the assessment of the proposal.

-If required under Council’s Notification Policy 2002 the DA may be publicly exhibited and/or nearby landowners notified.
+If required under Council’s Community Participation Plan, the DA may be publicly exhibited and/or nearby landowners notified.
 Consultation may also be carried with other government authorities or service agencies that have an interest in the DA.

 The application will be assessed, taking into account: